12 Industrials Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- DiDi Global DIDI stock increased by 13.5% to $2.1 during Friday's pre-market session.
-The company's market cap stands at $10.1 billion.
+- Energy Focus EFOI shares increased by 27.0% to $1.41 during Friday's pre-market session.
+The company's market cap stands at $9.0 million.

-- ComSovereign Holding COMS stock moved upwards by 7.0% to $0.2.
-The market value of their outstanding shares is at $15.9 million.
+- CEA Industries CEAD stock moved upwards by 9.64% to $1.25.
+The market value of their outstanding shares is at $9.7 million.

 Losers

-- Performance Shipping PSHG stock fell 37.4% to $1.14 during Friday's pre-market session.
-The market value of their outstanding shares is at $3.1 million.
+- FGI Industries FGI stock fell 10.9% to $2.05 during Friday's pre-market session.
+The market value of their outstanding shares is at $24.7 million.

-- HireRight Holdings HRT stock decreased by 7.64% to $13.3.
-The market value of their outstanding shares is at $1.0 billion.
+- Sigma Additive SASI shares declined by 7.92% to $1.28.
+The market value of their outstanding shares is at $13.4 million.

-- ZIM Integrated Shipping ZIM shares declined by 3.36% to $67.2.
-The market value of their outstanding shares is at $8.0 billion.
+- TuSimple Hldgs TSP shares decreased by 3.7% to $8.6.
+The market value of their outstanding shares is at $1.9 billion.
 See Also: www.benzinga.com/money/best-industrials-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.